CullenShane/d2l_importer/README.md

 Ideally once this is all working you'll be able to import things from D2L by using the built in converter.

+Your canvas installation will have to have the Instructure QTIMigrationTool installed properly to use this tool.

 ## Development

 Development is really similar to developing for Canvas.
 Check out [their docs](https://github.com/instructure/canvas-lms/tree/stable/doc)